 Each school provides mentorship to its new teachers, headed by the principal and other staff as assigned.
 The Catholic Schools Office has a New Teacher Instructional Coach who will provide ongoing on-site support to all new teachers.
-This coach can provide help with planning and pedagogy, as well as co-teaching opportunities and one-on-one observation and reflection cycles for practice improvement.
-At any time teachers may also feel free to reach out to the CSO for additional resources and support.
+This coach can provide help with planning and pedagogy, as well as coteaching opportunities and one-on-one observation and reflection cycles for practice improvement.
+At any time, teachers may also feel free to contact the CSO for more resources and support.